coupergateway/couper-examples/permissions/README.md

 * `/b/copy`
 * `/c`

-and you want to use couper for access control.
+and you want to use Couper for access control.
 No problem, you can use the `jwt` access control (see example [JWT Access Control](../jwt-access-control/README.md))

 ```hcl
 server {